MikeAvgeros/fitz-composer/README.md

 -   ### Contact Page

-    -   Users can contact the Onwer using the site's form.
+    -   Users can contact the Owner using the site's contact form.

-    -   Users can opt in to be added to a mailing list to receive offers and news about the Owner.
+    -   Users can opt in to be added to a mailing list to receive offers and news about the Owner and his services.

 -   ### Footer

-    -   Users can access the Owner's social media pages as well as his direct email and phone number if they prefer to not use the form.
+    -   Users can access the Owner's social media pages as well as his direct email and phone number if they prefer to not use the contact form.

 ## Skeleton Plane

 -   ### Wireframes

     -   I have designed the layout of the website based on a grid system using Adobe XD.
-I have created low fidelity wireframes to show case my layout.
+I have created low fidelity wireframes for a variety of device sizes to showcase my layout.
         -   Wireframe for Desktop - [View](https://www.dropbox.com/s/y8ng46qqz3mv6fl/MS1_Wireframe%20-%20Desktop.pdf?raw=1)

         -   Wireframe for Laptop - [View](https://www.dropbox.com/s/xc8nmqrn9o70c3h/MS1_Wireframe%20-%20Laptop.pdf?raw=1)